-What is regarded as "benefit" can often be a matter of debate.
-However, generally speaking, it is the income and revenue generated and those taxes and fees avoided by the unlawful, criminal activity that the individual or organisation have been found guilty of committing.
+Criminal benefit is defined as the income and revenue generated and those taxes and fees avoid by the unlawful, criminal activity that the individual or organisation have been found guilty of committing.

 Overheads, expenses and wages paid to employees are generally not taken into account and deducted by prosecuting authorities.
-By way of example, if a person convicted of being an illegal waste operator received £100 to dispose of waste in an unlawful manner and incurred expenses or overheads amounting to £50, the Court would usually treat the criminal benefit figure to be £100 not including the amount of any tipping fees and landfill tax that may have been avoided, rather than the £50 net profit equivalent figure.
+By way of example, if a person convicted of being an illegal waste operator received £100 to dispose of waste in an unlawful manner and incurred expenses or overheads amounting to £50, the Court would treat the criminal benefit figure to be £100 not including the amount of any tipping fees and landfill tax that may have been avoided, rather than the £50 net profit equivalent figure.